Plugner/AtSharped/README.md

 We use **MIT License** in our repositories, you can read the license in **LICENSE** file.

-# Why use ReSharped?
+# Why use AtSharped?

-One of the reasons for you to use **ReSharped**, is the practicality in the code, which for being a language in development, has various **updates**.
+One of the reasons for you to use **AtSharped**, is the practicality in the code, which for being a language in development, has various **updates**.

 # Contribute

-If you decide to contribute to ReSharped, you can download the sources, and send Pull-Requests, feel free to create a Fork!
+If you decide to contribute to AtSharped, you can download the sources, and send Pull-Requests, feel free to create a Fork!

 # Compilling